Hem-Desai/Medblocks-Assignment/README.md

 - Changes made in one tab are automatically reflected in other open tabs
 - Data is synchronized using the BroadcastChannel API
 - All tabs share the same underlying SQLite database stored in IndexedDB
+- **Note**: You may need to refresh the site for the data to be updated completely

 ## Development Challenges